FlipperPA/django-python3-vagrant/README.md

-## Python 3.4, 2.7, and virtualenvwrapper with MySQL and SQL Server Drivers
+## Python 3.4, 2.7, and virtualenvwrapper (6/28/2015)

-This is a Vagrant project for Python / Django development.
+This is a Vagrant Ubuntu Linux environment with Python / Django development.
 It should be ready to go for Django development use with a core suite of tools, like virtualenv and virtualenvwrapper, defaulted to Python v3.4.
 Python 2.7 is only included in case you need it.

-Also included are drivers and packages for connecting to both MySQL and MS SQL Server, since these aren't as nicely documented as PostgreSQL and SQLite.
-(Coming soon!)
+Coming soon, will also include drivers and packages for connecting to both MySQL and MS SQL Server, since these aren't as nicely documented as PostgreSQL and SQLite.

 ### Prerequisites